Sex Therapy | Do you need it?

 • unspecified sexual dysfunction

-These dysfunctions can cause a lack of interest in sex, low self-confidence, sexual performance anxiety, painful intercourse, and an inability to arouse or achieve orgasm.
-Severely affecting a person's ability to enjoy a healthy and fulfilling sex life.
+These dysfunctions can cause a lack of interest in sex, low self-confidence, sexual performance anxiety, painful intercourse and an inability to get aroused or reach orgasm.
+Seriously affecting a person's ability to enjoy a healthy and satisfying sex life.

 Sexual dysfunction can have physical or psychological causes.
 Sometimes, it is associated with a history of abuse.